Weave Code

 Product Decisions This Supports

-• Attribute Stores: Model dynamic entity attributes (e.g., user metadata, plugin options) with a consistent API for CRUD operations, reducing boilerplate.
+• Attribute Stores: Model dynamic entity attributes (e.g., Eloquent model metadata, API request extensions) with a unified CRUD API, reducing boilerplate for get()/set() operations.

-• Build vs. Buy: Avoid reinventing dictionary abstractions (e.g., custom classes or array wrappers) when this package offers a lightweight, battle-tested solution.
+• Build vs. Buy: Avoid reinventing dictionary abstractions (e.g., custom array wrappers) when this package offers a lightweight, MIT-licensed solution with minimal dependencies.

 When to Consider This Package